 Although it is one of the most common types of cancer in the world, the overall incidence of gastric cancer has decreased over the last few decades.
 The frequency is highest in countries like Japan and South Korea but much lower in North America, except for the first generation of immigrants from high-prevalence countries.

-For intestinal-type gastric cancer, precancerous lesions include atrophic gastritis (3-18-fold risk increase), intestinal metaplasia (6-fold risk increase), and dysplasia (10-fold risk increase).
+For intestinal-type gastric cancer, precancerous lesions include atrophic gastritis (3-fold to 18-fold risk increase), intestinal metaplasia (6-fold risk increase), and dysplasia (10-fold risk increase).
 For diffuse-type gastric cancer, no precancerous pathology has been identified and it could be difficult to diagnose with ordinary investigations.

 Factors increasing the risk of gastric cancer include male sex, atrophic gastritis, partial gastrectomy, Ménétrier disease, dietary factors (salt or salt-preserved food; food with high nitrite levels; diet low in fruits, vegetables, or folate), lifestyle factors (smoking and obesity), infection with Helicobacter pylori, and genetic factors.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data and indirectness for specific countries.
 Fock KM, Talley N, Moayyedi P, et al; Asia-Pacific Gastric Cancer Consensus Conference.
 Asia-Pacific consensus guidelines on gastric cancer prevention.
 J Gastroenterol Hepatol.
 2008 Mar;23(3):351-65. doi: 10.1111/j.1440-1746.2008.05314.x.
 PubMed PMID: 18318820.
 Two hereditary types of gastric cancer are known: